 Nutritional Benefits of Quinoa

-The multi-functional grain Quinoa is one of the world’s most popular foods that are touted to benefit health.
+The multi-functional grain Quinoa is one of the world’s most popular foods known for its health benefits.

 It contains all the 9 essential amino acids, vitamins, minerals, proteins and lipids.
 The fibre content in quinoa is much higher than most of the other grains.
 Quinoa is also rich in iron, potassium and magnesium.